Best Colleges for History Majors

 You can study anything from geographical history to economics and technology historical study.

 MIT offers both an undergraduate and a graduate history program.
-For those that favor a more collaborative study, the graduate program combines History, Technology and Society, and Anthropology learnings in its unique History, Anthropology, and Science and Technology Doctoral program (otherwise known as the HASTS program).
+For those that favor a more collaborative study, the graduate program combines History, Technology Society, and Anthropology learnings in its unique History, Anthropology, and Science and Technology Doctoral program (otherwise known as the HASTS program).

-Since its founding in 1861, MIT has had a long time to perfect its undergraduate and graduate experience for history majors, making it an excellent choice for those that wish to pursue historical studies.
+Since its founding in 1861, MIT has had a long time to perfect its undergraduate and graduate experience for history majors, making it an excellent choice for those who wish to pursue historical studies.

 Yale University

 If you’re considering majoring in history, look no further than Yale.
 Founded in 1701, it’s the third oldest school in the US.
 History was first taught at Yale in the 1760s, with the first faculty of history being introduced in 1919.
-That’s a lot of time to perfect a curriculum, which could explain why history is still such a popular undergraduate major there.
+That’s a lot of time to perfect a curriculum, which could explain why history is still such a popular undergraduate major here.

-To be accepted into the prestigious Yale University, you will need an SAT score of 1480 to 1580 or an ACT score of between 33 and 35.
-The acceptance rate is 5%, making getting into Yale challenging for some students.
+To be accepted into the prestigious Yale University, you will need an SAT score of 1370 to 1590 or an ACT score of between 31 and 36.
+The acceptance rate is 3.73%, making getting into Yale challenging for some students.

 Yale gives you the option to explore their undergraduate history major in different ways–offering the curriculum in two tracks: